-For most of my life, I have suffered from addiction, depression, and low self-esteem.
+For most of my life, I suffered from addiction, depression, and low self-esteem.

 Still, I felt empty and unfulfilled.
 I was running away from myself, using meditation as an escape from unresolved emotional trauma.
 I lacked discipline and was unable to keep up a practice on my own.
 I constantly fell back into patterns of misery.